 We do require that the dog be kept groomed and matt free.
 If you are unable to keep the coat in good shape yourself, you are required to use a groomer to do so.
 If the dog is brought to us with a matted coat, or a coat that is in bad shape, we have the right to take them in to our own groomer and have them shaved down or worked on, but you will be responsible to reimburse us for that expense before the dog returns to you.
 Guardian dogs are ambassadors for our program.
 It is important that they are maintained and not matted and in bad shape.

-Committing to being a guardian home means you are committing to stay within 1 hour of Sun Valley Goldendoodles until your female has completed her contract and ownership has been transferred to you.
+Committing to being a guardian home means you are committing to stay within 1 hour of Sun Valley Goldendoodles until your dog has completed his/her contract and ownership has been transferred to you.

 If you decide to move out of these boundaries you must inform us immediately and we will discuss options.
 If you're moving too far we will have to place the dog in a new guardian home or you'll be asked to pay the full purchase price.